JiangWeixian/cheatsheets/README.md

 - 🚀 easy and fast develop
 - 📩 support review your learned cheatsheets
+- ✨ support code-share with url or image
 ## usage

 1. use this repo as template